Catalog Advanced Search

 Abstract:

-Based on the content of this workshop, participants will be able to:
+At the end of this workshop, the learner will be able to:

 The Association for Behavioral and Cognitive Therapies incurs significant administrative cost related to your registration before a webinar.
 Therefore, there are no refunds for live webinars.
 If you unable to attend a webinar, we will provide you with the recorded version after the live presentation (which is still eligible for CE credit).
 If you wish to cancel or request to transfer your webinar registration to another webinar please email your request to membership@abct.org